semgrep/semgrep-docs/docs/running-rules.md

 ```

 :::note
-* `--config auto` sends your repository's git URL to [Semgrep Registry](https://semgrep.dev/r) to find rules configured for your repository and as a key for cached rule recommendations.
+* `--config auto` sends your repository's project URL to [Semgrep Registry](https://semgrep.dev/r) to find rules configured for your repository and as a key for cached rule recommendations.
-* When Semgrep Registry is used, [usage metrics](../metrics) are collected.
+* When Semgrep Registry is used, [usage metrics](../metrics) are collected by default.
 :::

 Rulesets can be added to Semgrep CI scans using their "Add to Policy" button on Semgrep Community and Semgrep Team.